Tuttotorna/mathematics-beyond-human-habit/README.md

 Visual note

-For a visual introduction to representational cost across bases, see REPRESENTATIONAL_COST_HEATMAP.md.
+For a visual introduction to representational cost across bases, see:

+REPRESENTATIONAL_COST_HEATMAP.md

-For a precise explanation of what the heatmap shows, what mathematics already knew, and what may be genuinely new if representation-change is used as a structural measurement tool, see WHAT_THIS_HEATMAP_DOES_AND_DOES_NOT_SHOW.md.
+For a precise explanation of what the heatmap shows, what mathematics already knew, and what may be genuinely new if base change is used as a structural probe, see:

+WHAT_THIS_HEATMAP_DOES_AND_DOES_NOT_SHOW.md

-For the broader disciplinary direction behind the multibase approach, see REPRESENTATIONAL_INVARIANCE_THEORY.md.
+For the broader theoretical direction behind the multibase approach, see:

+REPRESENTATIONAL_INVARIANCE_THEORY.md

 ---